Parameter controller utilization techniques

 Thus, target tracking allows for flexible motion creation and reduced rework in modeling.

-To have the legs placed on the ground, a target ArtMesh must be prepared.
+To place the legs on the ground, you must prepare target ArtMeshes.

 In some cases, such as 2D characters, a single target may be used, but quality can be improved by preparing separate target models for the “toe” and “heel.”

-The following target models are structured to be easy to move with a controller by creating parameters for overall movement, rotation, width adjustment, etc.
+The following target model is structured so you can move it easily with a controller by creating parameters for overall movement, rotation, width adjustment, etc.

 The target model can be a simple structure such as a circle, but it should be in a shape that makes it easy to place the controller in the center.